Introduction

 Path to the binary

-in debug mode../target/release/alumet-local-agent
+• target/debug/alumet-agent in debug mode

-in release mode
+• target/release/alumet-agent in release mode

 Release mode

 By default, the measurement tool is built in debug mode, which enables better diagnostics but disables many optimizations.
+To deploy Alumet "in production", you should use the release mode by adding --release to the cargo flags.

-cargo build --bin alumet-local-agent --features local_x86 --release
+cargo build -p alumet-agent --release

 Configuration file